tejasbubane/tejasbubane.github.io/content/books/2025-12-31-india-after-gandhi.md

 * One person becoming the embodiment of whole nation.

-* The 1975 emergency and re-election of same prime minister after just few years.
+* The 1975 emergency and re-election of same Prime Minister after just few years.

 * Petty acts of vindictiveness and bans on a singer who refused to perform in a programme to raise money for the nation-wide family planning drive.